 Pomegranate, the fruit of life and death

-For most people, the new year starts on the first of January.
+There is a reason why the Pomegranate has been considered to be the fruit of life and death!
+That is because, for most people, the new year starts on the first of January and many of the customs and spells are using this delicious fruit to kiss goodbye the old and welcome the new!
 Many rituals take place on that day, and various other fortune and good luck spells take place on New Year’s Eve.
 However, for a witch, the year usually begins with the first fallen leaves, right at the beginning of September.

 One could wisely think that Fall is the time when nature starts to get old and the end is inevitable, so it seems unlikely that anything good can start now.
 The old witches left anything they didn’t like behind and they paved the way for new, successful things they needed in their lives.

 I remember, as a child, my parents used to get a pomegranate for New Year’s Eve.
 They stored it and then they broke it on the doorstep for good luck every first of January.
 I was determined to understand where this custom comes from.
 Why did they do that?
 So I researched the significance of the pomegranate in Greek tradition and folklore.
-Witchcraft is all about research, studying and adapting the spells and customs that are compatible with our souls.
-So here’s what I found!
+Witchcraft is all about researching, studying, and adapting the spells and customs that are compatible with our souls.
+So here’s what I found about the pomegranate, the fruit of life and death!

 The pomegranate New Year’s Custom